Constitution & Bylaws

 Any member wishing to add a subject of debate to the agenda will do so by a letter sent to the President or Secretary-Treasurer at least 15 days before the date of the Assembly.

 A brief record of the discussions and vote during the General Assembly will be made by a member of the Committee, preferably the Secretary-Treasurer.
-It will be signed by the President and the member in charge.
+It will be signed by the President, the President-Elect and the Scientific Secretary.

 • Article 5 – Financial